-Project Officer – Agriculture
+Senior Project Officer – Agriculture

 Tim helps to deliver on-ground agricultural projects across our region.
 He works with farmers, industry and community to share information on sustainable agricultural practices and support NRM South’s Agricultural Program.
 Tim has been with the NRM South team since 2012 and during this time has worked tirelessly to provide landholders with the necessary skills and knowledge through workshops, field days and on-ground trial work to assist them in building on their land management practices.
 Originally from the UK, he previously helped to manage public reserves in his role as a Countryside Ranger – work which included using cattle as a management tool to improve native pastures and rare heathlands (a popular practice in the UK and Europe).

-Project Officer – Environment
+Senior Project Officer – Environment

 Maudie transitioned from the resources industry to the NRM sector around 4 years ago, bringing a raft of transferable skills.
 Protection of the Tasmanian environment is a key inspiration, providing passion to her management of threatened species conservation projects that aim to improve the trajectory of endangered flora and fauna in southern Tasmania.
 A firm believer in distributed urban food systems, Maudie is researching and planning the development of a food forest on her suburban north Hobart property.

-Project Officer – Environment
+Project Officer – Marine